Eastern Leadership Academy

 Each year, as many as 30 state and provincial officials from the 18 Eastern region member jurisdictions gather in Philadelphia, PA for the Robert J. Thompson Eastern Leadership Academy (ELA).
-This select group of state officials, from all three branches, receive training to enhance their leadership and communication skills from a variety of experts in media, education and government,
+This select group of state officials, from all three branches of government, receive training to enhance their leadership and communication skills from a variety of experts in media, education and government,

 Held in partnership with the Fels Institute of Government, ELA is a unique opportunity to learn with the best and the brightest from across the region.